terra-money/classic-core/docs/guide/production.md

 # Running for production
 In this section, we will talk about how to run a node for production.
-At the moment we will focus on Linux (Redhat Compatiable) only.
+At the moment we will focus on Linux (RPM based) only.

 `terrad` does not require super user account.
 We **strongly** recommend to run `terrad` as a normal user.
 However, during the setup process, we need super user permission for creating/modifying files.